pandashavenobugs/MqttResponsePatternBlogPost/README.md

 }
 ```

 As you can see the subscriber receives the responseTopic and correlationData in the properties object in the packet.
 The subscriber can use these informations to publish the response message.
 This example works well within certain limits.
-We have one topic to request and response. what would happen if the publisher subscribed to multiple response topics or other topics ?
+We have one topic to request and response.
+What would happen if the publisher subscribed to multiple response topics or other topics ?
 We can not listen to the specific topics while using nodeJS MQTT package.
 The message coming from the subscribed topics can trigger the listener in the publishWithResponseBasic function.
 We need a solution more complex than before.

 ### Solution